 Compared to previous years, there was a marked reduction in IPD episodes in 2020 and 2021.
 Due to the coronavirus disease 2019 (COIVD-19) pandemic, a nation-wide lockdown was implemented on 26 March 2020 (week 13).
-The reduction in IPD episodes could be related to one or more of the following: reduced healthcare seeking behaviour; closures of work-places, schools and universities; physical distancing and the mandatory wearing of masks.6 This reduction in invasive pneumococcal disease in 2020 is a global phenomenon which coincided closely with the introduction of COVID-19 containment measures in each country.7 Serotypes 19F, 19A and 3 continue to be the most detected vaccine serotypes among young children <5 years of age (Figure 7) and individuals aged ≥5 years (Figure 8).
+The reduction in IPD episodes could be related to one or more of the following: reduced healthcare seeking behaviour; closures of work-places, schools and universities; physical distancing and the mandatory wearing of masks.7 This reduction in invasive pneumococcal disease in 2020 is a global phenomenon which coincided closely with the introduction of COVID-19 containment measures in each country.8 IPD episodes have increased again in 2022, most evident in individuals aged ≥5 years, but with episode numbers still remaining below what was observed in 2019.
+Serotypes 19F, 19A and 3 continue to be the most detected vaccine serotypes among young children <5 years of age (Figure 7) and serotypes 3, 19A and 4 among individuals aged ≥5 years (Figure 8).